 To stand out from your competitors and capture the attention of your target audience, you need superior content.
 It is arguably one of the most important parts of advertising on the internet.

-Here’s what you should know about content marketing, why it’s important, and how to start developing a content strategy that generates results.
+Here’s what you should know about content marketing, its history, why it’s critical, and how to start developing a content strategy that generates results.

 What Is Content Marketing?

-In simple terms, content marketing is the use of content or copy to achieve a specific purpose.
-For example, businesses often use content to inform and connect with potential customers, nurture client relationships, and sell products; however, content marketing can take many more forms.
+Simply put, content marketing involves using content or copy to achieve specific goals.
+Businesses utilize it to inform, connect with potential customers, nurture client relationships, and sell products.
+However, content marketing can take various forms.

-Most businesses already engage in content marketing in some form by creating consumable content that is published on a public platform to generate brand awareness.
-Think social media.
+Many businesses already partake in content marketing by publishing consumable content on public platforms to boost brand awareness—think social media.

-Using content strategically, though, can be a total game changer.
-When companies purposefully leverage content marketing and create intentional campaigns to educate, inform, and engage consumers, profit margins tend to naturally increase over time.
+However, strategically leveraging content can be a game-changer.
+When companies purposefully design campaigns to educate, inform, and engage consumers, profit margins naturally increase over time.